 \section{Conclusion}

-Next-token prediction lies at the heart of modern language models which have demonstrated tremendous empirical success in a range of general tasks.
-Theoretically too, we know by the chain rule of probability that, next-token predictors can express any imaginable distribution over tokens.
-Thus, it is tempting to view next-token prediction as a formidable approach to modeling language and intelligence.
+Next-token prediction lies at the heart of modern language models which have empirically demonstrated tremendous success in wide-ranging tasks.
+Theoretically too, we know by the chain rule of probability that, next-token predictors can express any distribution over tokens.
+It is tempting then to view next-token prediction as a formidable approach to modeling intelligence.
 Our work crystallizes the core arguments around why this optimism may be misplaced.

-First, we emphasize not to conflate the two modes of next-token prediction: autoregressive inference and teacher-forced training.
+We emphasize not to conflate the two modes of next-token prediction: autoregressive inference and teacher-forced training.
 While existing criticisms primarily challenge autoregressive inference, they assume that teacher-forcing learns a good next-token predictor.
 We challenge this very assumption, finding that even in a straightforward task, there is failure due to teacher-forcing --- not due to autoregressive inference or the architecture.
 This casts a shadow over more complex tasks.
-For instance, as we speculate in \S~\ref{sec:story}, can a model trained to predict the next token of tens of thousands of fiction novels, learn to generate plot twists?
+For instance, as we speculate in \S\ref{sec:story}, can a model trained to predict the next token of thousands of fiction novels, learn to generate plot twists?